The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 The What Now tool is one of the simplest tools I have created for The Dreamer Project.

-It begins by selecting a field test at random from a list I have already written.
-Sometimes that is all it gives me.
-Other times, it adds a condition: observe only, use a practice, compare before and after, flip a coin, apply the practice proactively, or wait and apply it reactively once a pattern appears.
+It selects a field test at random from a list I have already written.
+Sometimes the assignment is only the field test itself.
+Other times, the tool adds a condition: observe only, use a practice, compare before and after, flip a coin, apply the practice proactively, or wait and apply it reactively once a pattern appears.

 But “field test” is the important part.